wtto00/github-issue-blog/README.md

 | labels       | string[] | Labels of issue        |
 | issue_number | number   | Number of issue        |

-- `title` is necessary.
+- `title` is required when updating and creating an issue.
-- `labels` are not mandatory, they will be automatically created if they do not exist.
+- `labels` are not mandatory, they will be automatically created if they do not exist when updating and creating an issue.
-- `issue_number` is required when updating an issue.
+- `issue_number` is required when updating and synchronizing an issue.
 When creating an issue, the `issue_number` will be automatically updated to the number of the issue that is created.